John Hancock Preferred Income Fund II (NYSE:HPF) Short Interest Update

-John Hancock Preferred Income Fund II (NYSE:HPF) was the recipient of a large increase in short interest in February.
+John Hancock Preferred Income Fund II (NYSE:HPF) was the recipient of a significant increase in short interest during the month of February.
 As of February 12th, there was short interest totalling 21,300 shares, an increase of 99.1% from the January 28th total of 10,700 shares.
-Based on an average trading volume of 95,400 shares, the days-to-cover ratio is currently 0.2 days.
+Based on an average trading volume of 95,400 shares, the short-interest ratio is currently 0.2 days.

-John Hancock Preferred Income Fund II stock opened at $19.01 on Thursday.
-The business has a fifty day moving average price of $18.66 and a 200-day moving average price of $18.36.
-John Hancock Preferred Income Fund II has a 1-year low of $9.00 and a 1-year high of $21.44.

-The company also recently disclosed a monthly dividend, which will be paid on Wednesday, March 31st.
+The business also recently announced a monthly dividend, which will be paid on Wednesday, March 31st.
 Stockholders of record on Thursday, March 11th will be paid a $0.123 dividend.
-This represents a $1.48 annualized dividend and a dividend yield of 7.76%.
-The ex-dividend date is Wednesday, March 10th.
+The ex-dividend date of this dividend is Wednesday, March 10th.
+This represents a $1.48 dividend on an annualized basis and a dividend yield of 7.81%.

 John Hancock Preferred Income Fund II Company Profile